Analysing Opportunity Cost of Care Work using Mixed Effects Random Forests under Aggregated Auxiliary Data: Application

-Overall, all RPRs throughout Germany report comparable levels of average individual monthly opportunity cost of care work.
-Nevertheless, a detailed inspection of Figure \ref{fig:mapImportance} reveals a small cluster of lower values in the North-East of Germany.
-From a causal perspective, the explanation of such patterns appears to be difficult and not effective.
-Wage and individual opportunity cost directly relate while time spent for care work negatively affects opportunity cost.
-Thus, it is not observable whether the effect is driven by differences in average income or increased time-allocation for care work or both.
-On the other hand, the concept allows us to uncover and map the value of unpaid care work on a sub-regional-level in Germany.
+Overall, regions across Germany report comparable levels of average individual weekly opportunity cost of care work.
+However, a detailed inspection of Figure \ref{fig:mapImportance} reveals a small cluster of lower values in the North-East of Germany.
+Explaining such patterns causally is challenging and may not yield effective conclusions.
+While wages and individual opportunity costs are directly related, the time spent for care work negatively affects opportunity cost.
+Thus, it is not observable whether these differences stem from variations in average income, increased time-allocation for care work, or a combination of both factors.
+Nevertheless, this approach enables us to identify and map the value of unpaid care work at a regional level in Germany.

 \FloatBarrier